New derived symmetries of some hyperk\"ahler varieties: Spherical functors

-Our Hilbert scheme example differs from the braid group examples and Donovan's example in that the latter are all Horja twists or nearly so, whereas our Fourier--Mukai kernel on $S \times S^{[2]}$ is supported everywhere.
-To put it another way, if $x, y \in S$ then $F \OO_x$ and $F \OO_y$ are orthogonal, but not by virtue of having disjoint support.
+The Hilbert scheme example in this paper differs from the braid group examples and Donovan's examples in that those are all EZ-spherical functors or nearly so, so objects in the image of $F$ are supported on a subvariety of the target, whereas our Fourier--Mukai kernel on $S \times S^{[2]}$ is supported everywhere.
+To put it another way, if $x, y \in S$ are distinct points then $F \O_x$ and $F \O_y$ are orthogonal, but not by virtue of having disjoint support.

-Our cubic example is unique in that the domain $\AA$ of the spherical functor is not the derived category of a variety. \baselineskip
+The cubic 4-fold example in \S\ref{cubic_calc} is unique in that the domain $\A$ of the spherical functor is not the derived category of a variety.

 To these substantial examples we add the following ones, which are silly in that the twist is obviously an equivalence. \begin{enumerate}